refractionPOINT/lce_doc/docs/deploy_sensor.md

 You may also install the Windows sensor using the MSI version.
 With the MSI, install using: `installer.msi WRAPPED_ARGUMENTS="INSTALLATION_KEY"`.

+You may also pass the value `-` instead of the `INSTALLATION_KEY` like: `-i -`.
+This will make the installer look for the installation key in alternate place in the following order:
+* Environment variable `LC_INSTALLATION_KEY`
+* Text file in current working directory: `lc_installation_key.txt`

 #### System Requirements
 The LimaCharlie.io agent supports Windows XP 32 bit and up (32 and 64 bit).
 However, Windows XP and 2003 support is for the more limited capabilities of the agent that do not require kernel support.